The Military Wallet

 As with any work benefit, Tricare won’t be available when you leave the military unless:

-1. You’re Retiring: Active duty retirees can usually continue using a Tricare plan as long as they live in an area the plan serves.
+- You’re Retiring: Active duty retirees can usually continue using a Tricare plan as long as they live in an area the plan serves.
 Retirees can also access care through the VA.

-2. You’re Injured: Veterans with service-related injuries (or illnesses) can usually stay on a Tricare plan to help provide continuity in their ongoing care.
+- You’re Injured: Veterans with service-related injuries (or illnesses) can usually stay on a Tricare plan to help provide continuity in their ongoing care.

-3. You’re an OEF / OIF / OND Vet: Combat veterans from post-9/11 operations in Iraq and Afghanistan (Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn) will get free medical care for five years after discharge.
+- You’re an OEF / OIF / OND Vet: Combat veterans from post-9/11 operations in Iraq and Afghanistan (Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn) will get free medical care for five years after discharge.
 (Family members are not included in this plan.)

-You should start the process of transitioning to veterans health insurance before leaving the military by getting in touch with your Tricare plan coordinator.
+Others leaving the military will transition to the Department of Veterans Affairs (VA) for medical coverage.
+You should start the process of transitioning to another health care program or veteran’s health insurance before leaving the military.
+You can start by getting in touch with your Tricare plan coordinator.

 Overview of VA Health Care

-Contrary to some common misconceptions, many veterans — not just combat veterans or veterans with a service-related disability — can access health care through the Department of Veterans Affairs.
+Contrary to some common misconceptions, many veterans—not just combat veterans or veterans with a service-related disability—can access health care through the Department of Veterans Affairs.

 Even National Guard members and Reservists who completed a call-up by federal order, excluding training missions, can qualify for VA health coverage.